13 Career Change CV Examples [& Templates]

 • Look for ways to connect your previous duties to the responsibilities listed in the job description.

 • Many skills indirectly transfer from one job to another.
-Consider your collaboration skills: your ability to work well with fellow teachers will help you work on team projects at your next job.
+Consider your collaboration skills: your ability to work well with fellow teachers will help you work on team projects in your next role.

-• Of course, if you have any skills, projects, or experience in your new field, include them, and explain how you’ve mastered them in your career change cover letter.
+• Of course, if you have any skills, projects, or experience in your new field, include them, and explain how you’ve mastered them in your career change covering letter.

-• If you’ve already had a lengthy career, you may be struggling to keep your teacher career change resume to one page.
-Using a resume template is invaluable here, as you can easily move sections to the side, adjust your margins, and fix your font type to give you some extra space.
+• If you’ve already had a lengthy career, you may be struggling to keep your teacher career change CV to one page.
+Using a CV template is invaluable here, as you can easily move sections to the side, adjust your margins, and fix your font type to give you some extra space.

 Career Change to Data Science CV